 - Protect your best interests

-- Complete the Contact Stage Disclosures, (which means they must clarify which services they are qualified to provide; confirm their relationship with the Barclays Africa Group, and define the service they are able to provide to you based on your specific needs)
+- Complete the Contact Stage Disclosures, (which means they must clarify which services they are qualified to provide, confirm their relationship with Absa Group Limited and define the service they are able to provide to you based on your specific needs)

 - Give you the information you need to make informed decisions